Chess67 vs Caissa

 What it isWeb platform for chess clubs and tournaments: registration, payments, pairings, standings, and member managementAll-in-one US tournament management tool with cloud storage

-PriceFree to use*; 2% platform fee on Chess67 sales, plus processor fees that may include Stripe nonprofit discountsFree trial, then a paid license; no public list price — ask for a quote
+PriceFree to use*; 2% platform fee on Chess67 sales, plus processor fees that may include Stripe nonprofit discountsSingle-tournament free trial, then a publicly listed $100/year license

 Best forOrganizers who want the event plus the families, members, and club around itUS TDs who want deep tournament administration in one tool